SAR Vs. ESOP: Understanding the Differences and Benefits

 • Growth potential: If your company is on a high-growth trajectory, ESOPs can help you build significant long-term wealth by giving you actual ownership in the business.
 The more the company scales, the more your shares are worth.
 SARs, on the other hand, give you a share in the upside without the responsibility of ownership.
 The returns may be capped, but so is the risk.

-• Tax planning: Each plan has its own tax structure.
-SARs are typically taxed as ordinary income at the time of exercise, while ESOPs may allow for capital gains treatment when shares are eventually sold.
-It’s important to align your equity plan with your overall tax strategy and future cash flow needs.
+• Tax planning: Each equity plan follows a different tax structure.
+SARs are usually taxed as ordinary income upon exercise, whereas ESOPs may qualify for capital gains tax when shares are sold.
+Aligning your plan with your tax strategy is crucial.
+Know how ESOP taxation works to optimise your returns.

 • Access to cash: SARs often result in quicker payouts once exercised, offering immediate financial benefit.
 ESOPs usually require a liquidity event—such as an IPO, acquisition, or company buyback which may take years.
 This difference can be crucial if you have pressing financial goals.